 In addition to cracking the CAT with a top score and having a good academic background, there’s also the Academic Writing Test (AWT) and the Personal Interview (PI) rounds that come into picture.
-The fees at IIM-A for one year comes to around 9 Lakh Rupees.
+The fees at IIM-A for two years comes to around 21 Lakh Rupees.
 On completion, you are awarded ‘Post-graduate Diploma in Management’.

 At IIM-A, the first year covers the core courses and you have an internship opportunity of 8-10 weeks at the end of this year.
 In the second year, in addition to the core course, you can take up areas of your interest.

 The student exchange program allows you to spend a term abroad and enables international students from partner institutes to spend a term at IIM-A, thus broadening your network and contacts and giving you a chance to study and interact with international students.